h3ndrk/pacman-update-notify/README.md

 **Note that you must change the username in the `Makefile`.** Without the change notifications won't be displayed.

-The default startup delay at boot is `5` minutes and the default interval of the synchronization is set to `30` minutes.
-Feel free to modify these times in the `Makefile`.
+The default startup delay at boot is set to `5` minutes and the default interval of the synchronization is set to `30` minutes.
+Feel free to modify these settings in the `Makefile`.